 Roti prata has long since been one of Singapore’s most beloved local foods and it is not hard to see why.
 As an Indian-ized version of a flour-based pancake paired with a dish of savoury, spicy curry, the simple yet flavourful dish has won over the hearts of many.
 Usually, pratas are paired with mutton curry, but stalls also offer Chicken or Fish curry as an alternative.

-Over the years, as times evolve, so do the standards of once-familiar and once-adored prata shops… It is in light of this continuous change that we have decided to compile an up-to-date list of the best prata places in Singapore for the good ol’ prata lovers.
+Over the years, as times evolve, so do the standards of once-familiar and once-adored prata shops… it is in light of this continuous change that we have decided to compile an up-to-date, backward list of the best prata places in Singapore for the good ol’ prata lovers.